MarilynFranklin/Colleague/doc/user_stories.md

     In order to enjoy using Colleague
     I want to view an attractive interface

 9. As a freelancer
-    In order to visualize weekly shedule
-    I want to see all projects due in a calendar view

-10. As a freelancer
     In order to organize and quickly understand the urgency of my projects I want to see color clues indicating how soon a project is due

       Acceptance Criteria

       1. I want urgent projects(those due today) to turn red
-      2. I want projects that a week or more till they are due to be red
+      2. I want projects that a week or more till they are due to be green
-      3. I want projects that are due between 6 to 1 day from current time to be yellow
+      3. I want projects that are due between 6 to 1 day(s) from current time to be yellow

-12. As a freelancer
+10. As a freelancer
     In order to have accurate project list
     I want to easily remove projects